modu/website_grokit_ca/articles/web_cs_review/BinarySearchTree_InorderSuccessor/BinarySearchTree_InorderSuccessor.markdown

 # Question

-Given a node frim a binary search tree, give the next in-order node.
+Given a node from a binary search tree, give the next in-order node.

 # Solution